xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_3.md

 With that done `"{{ hostvars[dc_0]['ansible_host6']}}"` can be added to the list of DNS servers for DC_1.

-As stated prior, once subsequent domain controller are promoted, a successful replication must occur before moving on to DNS configuration.
+As stated prior, once subsequent domain controllers are promoted, a successful replication must occur before moving on to DNS configuration.
 This can be accounted for by using the `ansible.builtin.pause` module:

 ```yml
 - name: Prepare DC_0 for DNS Configuration